On the Uplink and Downlink EMF Exposure and Coverage in Dense Cellular Networks: A Stochastic Geometry Approach: Introduction

-Leveraging SG, the primary objective of this study is to address the following questions: \begin{itemize} \item How large is the mean UL EMF exposure compared to mean DL EMF exposure?
-How does the ratio of these two quantities evolve with the densification of BS and/or UEs? \item What is the likelihood of the UL and DL SINR being above a specific threshold while maintaining EMF exposure below a predefined limit? \item Given an EMF exposure limit, what are the minimum UL and DL SINR values required to meet coverage probability requirements? \end{itemize}
+Leveraging SG, the primary objective of this study is to address the following questions: \begin{enumerate} \item How large is the mean UL EMFE compared to mean DL EMFE?
+How does the ratio of these two quantities evolve with the densification of BS and/or UEs and in the presence of clusters? \item For what proportion of users is EMFE above a specific threshold for what part of the time? \item What is the likelihood of having at the same time the UL EMFE below a given limit and the UL SINR above a specific threshold?
+Knowing this, for a given demand in terms of the number of UEs, what BS density choosing and what type of BS deploy?
+Additionally, once the network is deployed, what range of UE densities can this network handle while ensuring good performance? \item For users with an UL SINR requirement met and experiencing EMFE below a limit, for what DL SINR threshold can users expect a 80\% probability to meet DL coverage requirements as well for diverse BS or UE densities? \end{enumerate}

-These questions hold great significance to network providers and government authorities who are faced to the interplay between network optimization and EMF exposure regulation.
+These questions hold great significance to network providers and government authorities who are faced to the interplay between network optimization and EMFE regulation.
+They will guide the reader through the paper.